CDSoft/luax/doc/lar.md

 lar.unlar(archive, [key])
 ```

-Returns the Lua value contained in serialized, compressed and encrypted
+Returns the Lua value contained in a serialized, compressed and
-string.
+encrypted string.